MCP: The Missing Layer Between Your App and the AI

 So What’s Next?

-I’m building in that direction, learning as I go, and sharing what I find.
-Not because I have all the answers — but because I know this matters.
+I’m building in that direction.
+Sharing what I find.
+Not because I have it all figured out — but because this matters.

-And maybe — just maybe — this is the protocol that makes AI feel human.
+And maybe — just maybe — MCP is what makes AI feel human.

 If you’re exploring this space too, I’d genuinely love to connect or you can drop me a line.